Shredder (Teenage Mutant Ninja Turtles): Utrom Shredder

 Splinter and the Turtles were unaware of the Shredder's survival until months later, one day when Leonardo goes on an outdoor morning training exercise, only to be ambushed by the Foot Clan.
 He is beaten close to death and sent flying into a window of April O'Neil's antique shop apartment, where the Turtles were staying after Foot Ninjas had marauded their sewer home while they were away.
 Soon afterward, the Shredder leads an assault on April's shop.
 Overpowered and outnumbered, the Turtles, Splinter, April, and Casey Jones are forced to retreat in a walk-in cooler.
 The Shredder then burns down the apartment, but the Turtles and their allies evacuate and depart for Casey's grandmother's farmhouse, where they would spend the next three months recuperating.

 During this time, they are presumed dead, but Saki orders Baxter Stockman to find evidence that the Turtles died, and is cheated by Stockman into believing so.
 When Leonardo is completely healed from his injuries, the Turtles and Splinter return to New York to face the Shredder once more.
 They launch a surprise assault on the Foot headquarters, fighting their way through Shredder's minions and eventually reaching his throne.
 By the end of the battle, Leonardo decapitates The Shredder when they strike each other in one final clash.
 Not knowing that he is an Utrom, the Turtles believe him to be finally killed for good.
-After they leave, the Shredder is seen to be getting up and walking away carrying his severed head.
+After they leave, the Shredder walks away carrying his severed head.

 In the second season, Ch'rell seeks to exact revenge on his species.
 He infiltrates the TCRI facility, where the Utroms' base is located and encounters the Turtles and Master Splinter.
 Despite their efforts, an unconscious Shredder slips out a time bomb, set to detonate in ten minutes.
 The Turtles help the Utroms escape using the Transmat, a teleportation device, which Donatello activates.
 After the Utroms teleport back to their homeworld, the Shredder awakens and attacks the Turtles.
 In the ensuing fight, the Turtles use their weapons to penetrate his armor, which is then shocked by Donatello, disabling it.
 Afterward, the Shredder reveals his Utrom form to the Turtles, intent on taking down his enemies with him.
-However, in the last few seconds, Donatello manages to power up the Transmat, through which he, his brothers, and Splinter escape before the TCRI building implode with Ch'rell inside of it.
+However, in the last few seconds, Donatello manages to power up the Transmat, through which he, his brothers, and Splinter escape before the TCRI building explodes with Ch'rell inside of it.